If you have experienced economic abuse, you are not alone. There are organisations that can support you with the issues you may be facing.

 0808 80 10 800

-Open to anyone who has or is currently experiencing domestic or sexual abuse as well as sexual assault.
-Also has a web chat service or you can email [email protected].
+A 24-hour phone service open to anyone who has or is currently experiencing domestic or sexual abuse as well as sexual assault.
+Also has a web chat service or you can email [email protected]

 0808 802 1414

 Anti-violence charity offering support and advice for the LGBT+ community.
-Runs the national LGBT+ domestic abuse helpline, as well as a webchat service.
+Runs the National LGBT+ domestic abuse helpline, as well as a webchat service.
+You can also email [email protected]

 0800 5999 247 (Mon–Fri, 9am–5pm)